LynnDemarest/NodeExpressAPI/README.md

 2. **/api/files**

-Endpoints to exercise the node.js file system (fs) class.
+Endpoints to exercise the node.js file system (fs) package.

 As an aside, illustrates the use of async/await, promises, and callbacks versions of fs.